 The most common way to consolidate debt is to roll them into a personal loan.
 A personal loan can be either secured or unsecured and the interest rate will vary accordingly.
 A personal loan is normally the best option for a debt consolidation loan.

-Note: If you’ve got credit card debts with high interest rates, a personal loan can be an excellent way to consolidate your debt and minimize the amount of interest that you pay.
+Note: If you’ve got credit card debts with high interest rates, a personal loan can be an excellent way to consolidate your debt and minimise the amount of interest that you pay.
 However, it is important to point out that this debt consolidation strategy only works when you are motivated to pay off your debts.

 If you own your own home and have some spare equity in it, you might be able to refinance your mortgage and use the additional funds to pay out any debts or credit cards.
 A home loan comes with nearly the lowest interest rates you’ll find anywhere and is a very good debt solution.